iraklyoda/tbc-it-academy-android/README.md

 - **Retrofit**: For making API requests and managing responses.
 - **DataStore**: For persistent and secure storage of the authentication token.
 - **Glide**: For fetching, decoding, and displaying images
+- **Paging 3**: For loading and displaying large datasets in a RecyclerView efficiently, enabling smooth scrolling and automatic loading of additional data as the user scrolls.
 ## How It Works

 1. **Login Process**: